trinodb/trino/presto-docs/src/main/sphinx/connector/kinesis.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use an initial shard iterator type of ``AT_TIMESTAMP`` starting ``kinesis.iterator-offset-seconds`` before the current time.
-When this is false, an iterator type of ``TRIM_HORIZON`` will be used, meaning it will start from the oldest record in the stream.
+When this is false, an iterator type of ``TRIM_HORIZON`` is used, meaning it starts from the oldest record in the stream.

 The default is true.

 ``kinesis.iterator-offset-seconds``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When ``kinesis.iterator-from-timestamp`` is true, the shard iterator will start at ``kinesis.iter-offset-seconds`` before the current time.
+When ``kinesis.iterator-from-timestamp`` is true, the shard iterator starts at ``kinesis.iterator-offset-seconds`` before the current time.

 The default is ``86400`` seconds (24 hours).